Mohammad-juber/Business-Insights-Dashbo/README.md

 # Hospitality Domain
 [Go to Interactive Dashboard](https://app.powerbi.com/view?r=eyJrIjoiN2U0ODg4MzItMTgzNy00MWQ3LWJhOWUtNGQ5MDJhNDhmZTUzIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

-In the fast-paced world of luxury hotels, AtliQ Grands faced revenue challenges that threatened its market share.
-As an aspiring Data Analyst, I embarked on a journey to transform the fortunes of this prestigious 5-star hotel chain in India.
+In the evolution of luxury hotels, AtliQ Grands faced revenue challenges that declined its market share.
+As an aspiring Data Analyst, I get started on a journey to transform the fortunes of this prestigious 5-star hotel chain in India.

 Here's a quick glimpse of some noteworthy facts about AtliQ Grands:

 ➡️AtliQ Grands proudly stands as a five-star hotel chain with a presence in four bustling cities.

-➡️Across these urban hubs, AtliQ Grands boasts a network of seven distinct properties, strategically situated to cater to diverse clientele.
+➡️Across these urban hubs, AtliQ Grands boasts a network of seven distinct properties, strategically situated to cater to diverse client.

-➡️Within these upscale properties, guests are offered a choice of four room categories: Elite, Premium, Presidential, and Standard, ensuring a tailored experience for every visitor.
+➡️Within these upscale properties, guests are offered a choice of four room categories: Elite, Premium, Presidential, and Standard, ensuring a great experience for every visitor.

 ➡️To enhance guest convenience, AtliQ Grands offers reservations through six prominent booking platforms, optimizing accessibility and ease of booking.

 **Project Scope:**
-My mission was clear - to harness the power of data and provide insights that would pave the way for smarter decision-making at AtliQ Grands.
+My mission was clear - to utilize the power of data and provide insights that would pave the way for smarter decision-making at AtliQ Grands.
 To achieve this, we leveraged several datasets:

 **dim_date** - This table contains date-related information, such as dates, week numbers, and day types (weekend and weekday).
 We utilized this data to analyze booking trends over time.